jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

 ### 14 Circumstances when standard customer due diligence applies
 (1) A reporting entity must conduct standard customer due diligence in the following circumstances:
   (a) if the reporting entity establishes a business relationship with a new customer:
-  (b) if a customer seeks to conduct an occasional transaction or activity through the reporting entity:
+  (b) if a person seeks to conduct an occasional transaction or activity through the reporting entity:
   (c) if, in relation to an existing customer, and according to the level of risk involved,—
     (i) there has been a material change in the nature or purpose of the business relationship; and (ii) the reporting entity considers that it has insufficient information about the customer: